 The unconditional cyclicality estimates presented in the last section are useful for describing the patterns in the data, but they are not useful for assessing how well the behavior of the markup fits the predictions of NK models.
 In both NK models with only sticky prices and in medium-scale models with both sticky prices and sticky wages, the cyclicality of the price markup depends crucially on the source of the shock.
 For example, demand shocks, such as monetary policy shocks and government spending shocks, should lead to countercyclical movements in the markup since an expansionary shock raises output and marginal cost, but firms cannot immediately adjust their prices.
 In the Smets and Wouters (2007) model, investment-specific technology (IST) shocks also lead to a countercyclical markup because these shocks do not raise productivity in the short run.
-Conversely, as pointed out by Galí (1999), a labor-augmenting or neutral technology shock should lead to procyclical movements in the markup since a positive technology shock raises output and reduces marginal cost, but prices do not adjust.
+Conversely, as pointed out by Galí (1999), a labor-augmenting or neutral technology shock raises output and reduces marginal cost, but prices do not adjust.

-Estimated medium scale NK models identify parameters and shocks using data along with assumptions about the structure of the model and the time series process driving the unobserved shocks.
+Estimated medium-scale NK models identify parameters and shocks using data along with assumptions about the structure of the model and the time series process driving the unobserved shocks (Smets and Wouters 2007).
 Virtually all of those models assume C-D production functions.
 Here we present independent evidence on the cyclicality of the markup based on our production function generalizations and on shocks identified using time series methods.